The 2008 VISUAL WEB CONVENTION

 Cultural, policy needs and current affairs are looking for new avenues to bring meaning and awareness to their messages and engage (and educate) their audiences - taking a leaf from the books of games and learning providers.

 Learning providers are looking to the media and the entertainment sectors to discover the elusive art of 'digital engagement' and story-telling.
 What is the roadmap ahead?
 Is Batman part of the future where culture and entertainment merge via games?
 Jon Johns sports the latest Batman t shirts and brings along extras as giveaways to demonstrate the power of hero worship.
+And while clothes don't really make the man, using the karma of Batman has some amazing advantages when it comes to motivation and self esteem.
+Whether you see him as the Dark Knight or the side kick of Robin, this is one superhero who is an actual role model for everyone.
 He shows you where you can get the best shirts online and then demos the future with a media display to blow your mind.
 Just keep your Batman shirt on...

 Session 1: Brands, Broadcasting & Advertising

 Keynote: Claus Nehmzow, Method & Dr Peter Mill, Cigna – The development of a virtual health care community for CIGNA, a leading health service company.
 What is the business driver behind Cigna's/vielife's new virtual health coaching program?